Bathroom firework displays, luxury car roof jumping competitions & curry house curfews… oh, and a few goals – Welcome to Super Mario Land.

 It is worth adding that the claims of corruption surrounding these World Cup bids were dealt with in a swift manner by Blatter and the FIFA executive committee, who ousted Mohammad bin Hammam (pictured with Sepp, no that is not Lando Calrissian) of Qatar on charges of accepting bribes.
 Not surprisingly bin Hammam was the only person willing to challenge Blatter’s leadership, although he withdrew from the presidential election just days before it took place.
 With the swift Soprano-esque removal of his only rival, we learned the fate of those willing to challenge the status quo inside the house of FIFA.

-With the International Rugby Board issuing fines for the French forming an arrow formation when faced with a war dance or fining players for wearing the wrong coloured underpants, sports ruling bodies appear to be in a race to the gutter of public opinion.
+, sports ruling bodies appear to be in a race to the gutter of public opinion.
 But through the never ending blunders from their man at the helm, FIFA manages to be a beacon in a sea of incompetence.
 It’s not like he makes up for his verbal insensitivities with a range of shrewd decisions that lead to the betterment of football.
 Under Sepp’s reign, the game has failed to follow the lead of other sports and appease those who crave fairness through the introduction of goal line technology.

 I am not the first person to call for Sepp’s head and unfortunately I will not be the last.
 But despite constant public pressure and even the likes of the English FA trying to shake Sepp from his lofty branch, very little seems to happen.
 His reign borders on a dictatorship, and with uprisings aplenty round the world and long term leaders being removed from their posts, there is no reason that football fans should be left wanting.